#1 Ranked Children’s Hospital by U.S. News & World Report

 How Boston Children's Hospital approaches neurological exams

-The Department of Neurology at Children's is the oldest, largest and best-known program in pediatric neurology in the world.
+The Department of Neurology at Boston Children's is the oldest, largest and best-known program in pediatric neurology in the world.

 Our department includes child neurologists with special expertise in such areas as epilepsy, learning disabilities and other developmental disabilities, attention deficit disorders, sleep disorders, neuromuscular disorders, brain tumors, neurogenetic disorders, neonatal neurology, intellectual disability and cerebral palsy, pediatric neuro-immunology, and pediatric multiple sclerosis and related disorders, among other neurological disorders in children.
 You and your child are in good hands with us.